-Office for Student Conduct (610-436-3511, Sykes 238) is responsible for enforcing violations of the Student Code of Conduct.
+Office for Student Conduct (610-436-3511, Ruby Jones 200) is responsible for enforcing violations of the Student Code of Conduct.
 The Director of Student Conduct offers assistance and guidance to students, staff, and faculty, including complainants and the accused, in matters regarding sexual misconduct.

 The Director of Student Conduct can:

 Public Safety (610-436-3311, 690 South Church Street) Public Safety is available 24 hours a day, 7 days a week.
 They are responsible for investigating crimes on-campus and are available to take reports related to sexual misconduct at any time of day.